piersoft/ckan-docker/README.md

 1. if CKAN failed (`unhealty`) launch `docker restart ckan` and after 2-3 minutes launch `docker start nginx`.

-1. IMPORTANT AFTER CKAN IS RUNNING HEALTY (ONLY FIRST TIME):
+1. IMPORTANT AFTER CKAN IS RUNNING CORRECTLY (TO DO ONLY FOR FIRST TIME):

 	```sh
 	# Go to into docker